-The Cover(ed) Girl - Work in Progress
+The Cover(ed) Girl

 The Cover(ed) Girl confronts Korea’s cultural obsession with the appearance of the female body.
 From cosmetics, to plastic surgery, to K-Pop, the standard of beauty in Korea is becoming increasingly regimented and homogenized.
 In this series of performances, I appeared in public, in the most trending areas of Seoul, wearing the cosmetic facial masks popular amongst Korean women.
 The appearance of a masked woman brought one of the private rituals of beauty practiced by women into the public sphere, while the surreal anonymity of the mask created a subtle insertion that sought to disrupt the media’s representations of the female body.